Yeema/WordCount/README.md

 # WordCount
+using hadoop to calculate the occurrences of each start letter and assign each job to corresponded reducer
-1. Calculate occurrences of each start letter
+## Calculate occurrences of each start letter
   * Words are separated by white characters
   * Ignore words that are not started by an alphabet
   * Use 2 reducers, first reducer process words start with Aa~Gg, and second reducer process remaining words
   * Result should be case sensitive
   * Sort by A → a → B → b ....
   ![image](https://github.com/Yeema/WordCount/blob/master/螢幕快照%202018-12-21%20下午4.23.14.png)
-2. Components
+## Components
   * Mapper: generate <K, V> pair
   * src/WordCountMapper.java
   * Partitioner : assign specific job to each reduce